htsrjdrouse/rister-toolchanger/camera-pi/README.md

 **How it works:**
 1. Set the camera tool (C0) as the reference tool
-2. Print and place the calibration target on your print bed
+2. Print and place the calibration target on your print bed [calibration_target.pdf](calibration_target.pdf)
 3. For the camera tool, enter:
    - **Fiducial X, Y, Z**: Position of the fiducial marker when camera is centered on it
 4. For other tools, enter only: